MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/cicd-workflow.md

 ---
 title: CI/CD workflow using GitOps
-description: Understand the design considerations and recommendations for CI/CD workflow using GItOps of Azure Arc-enabled Kubernetes.
+description: Understand the design considerations and recommendations for CI/CD workflow using GitOps of Azure Arc-enabled Kubernetes.
 author: jpocloud
 ms.author: jpocloud
 ms.date: 11/15/2021